TP2.png

 Welcome to a delightful little blog brought to you by the nerds at Who Gives A Crap.

-While modern toilet paper wasn’t widespread until the mid-19th century, humans have had a myriad of different techniques and tools for wiping .
+While modern toilet paper wasn’t widespread until the mid-19th century, us humans have had lots of different techniques and tools for wiping.
 So we compiled the ten funkiest, weirdest and most innovative methods for wiping before toilet paper rolls roamed the earth.
 We don’t recommend trying these at home.

 1. Corn cobs